-An initial coverage decision about your Part D drugs is called a "coverage determination."
+An initial coverage decision about your Part D drugs is called a coverage determination.

-A coverage decision is a decision we make about your benefits and coverage.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your drugs.
 This section tells what you can do if you are in any of the following situations:

 - Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
 Ask for an exception.
 Section 7.2. - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
 Ask for an exception.
 Section 7.2. - Asking to get pre-approval for a drug.
 Ask for a coverage decision.
-Section 7.4. - Pay for a prescription drug you already bought.
+Section 7.4 - Pay for a prescription drug you already bought.
 Ask us to pay you back.
-Section 7.4.
+Section 7.4